Choose another PM

 In line with his election policy, in April 1950 Menzies introduced a Bill to ban the Communist Party in Australia.
 The Bill provided for the dissolution of the party and the seizure of its assets.
 It also provided that people declared by the government to be Communists would be barred from trade union office and from employment by the Commonwealth.
 Their homes could be raided without warrant by police searching for evidence against them, and declared people would have to prove their innocence, rather than the police having to prove their guilt.

-Though this appeared in conflict with Menzies’ firm belief in English law, he claimed extraordinary times had created the possibility of a new world war, with the Soviet Union and China ranged against the western powers.
-Communist Party influence in trade unions was a threat to the nation if war erupted with a Communist nation.
+Though this was in conflict with Menzies’ firm belief in the rule of English law, he claimed extraordinary times had created the possibility of a new world war, with the Soviet Union and China ranged against the western powers.
+Communist Party, it was claimed, influence in trade unions was a threat to the nation if war erupted with a Communist nation.
 Menzies also argued he had an electoral mandate for imposing such a ban.

 Although Chifley was completely opposed to the Bill, some of his colleagues could see some merit in it and were prepared to let it pass.
 Accordingly, Chifley had to move carefully in opposing it.
 He focused on the civil liberty aspects that denied those declared to be Communists the normal protections of Australian law.
 Chifley freely acknowledged that it might be ‘politically bad’ to oppose the Bill in the context of the Cold War hysteria whipped up by the government.
 But he refused to give in to what he described as ‘a few fanatics’ within the Labor Party who wanted it to become law.